-4REPAIR and SERVICE UNIT TOUR – 2.5 to 3 hours
+4REPAIR and SERVICE UNIT TOUR – approximately 2 hours duration

 The personalised tour is fully guided with full commentary, part driven with short walking diversions to various infrastructure and to view collected artifacts from the site.
 Low fitness level required.
-Tour Cost $60 and departs 8.30am or 3.00pm - bookings are necessary.
+Tour Cost $75 and departs 10.00am Monday and Thursday - bookings are necessary.

 The tour begins at the front gate where the taxiway from Pell Airstrip was used to bring aircraft within the camp and place them along various revetments.
 These can be viewed, plus the well developed road system and drainage.

 The drains were often hand dug and the stone work at the under road crossings is another feature.